Vanessa Erogbogbo

 Vanessa Erogbogbo is a Ugandan private sector development specialist who focuses on sustainable trade.
-She is the chief of the Green and Inclusive Value Chains Section at the International Trade Centre (ITC).
+She is the Director of the Division of Sustainable and Inclusive Trade at the International Trade Centre (ITC).

 Life and education

-Vanessa Erogbogbo was born in Kampala, Uganda and lived in several countries.
-She later moved to England and holds a dual citizenship to Uganda and the UK.
-Erogbogbo received an MBA from the London Business School, a MSc Information of Technology from Loughborough University and a B.Eng (with Honours) in Civil Engineering also from Loughborough University.
+Vanessa Erogbogbo was born in Kampala, Uganda and has lived in several countries.
+She holds dual citizenship in both Uganda and the United Kingdom.
+Erogbogbo received an MBA from the London Business School, an MSc Information of Technology from Loughborough University, and a BEng (with Honours) in Civil Engineering also from Loughborough University.

 Career

-Before her current position at the International Trade Centre, where she has worked since 2011, she had worked for the International Finance Corporation, the Standard Chartered Bank, and as an entrepreneur.
-She currently resides in Geneva, Switzerland where the International Trade Centre has its headquarters.
+Before her current position at the International Trade Centre (ITC) where she has worked since 2011, she previously worked for the International Finance Corporation, the Standard Chartered Bank, and as an entrepreneur.
+She currently resides in Geneva, Switzerland where the ITC has its headquarters.

 Women and trade

-The International Trade Centre's mission is to foster inclusive and sustainable economic development through trade,and contribute to achieving the United Nations Global Goals for Sustainable Development.
-Erogbogbo is the Chief of the Green and Inclusive Value Chains Section at the International Trade Centre, which is a joint agency of the World Trade Organization (WTO) and the United Nations (UN) and projects the idea of inclusivity and sustainability to aid the efforts in creating economic development that is sustainable.
-Erogbogbo founded #shetrades, a pioneering initiative promoting womens economic empowerment through trade, it was launched in 2015.
+The International Trade Centre (ITC)’s mission is to foster inclusive and sustainable economic development through trade and to contribute to achieving the United Nations Global Goals for Sustainable Development.
+Erogbogbo is the chief of the Green and Inclusive Value Chains Section of the ITC, which is a joint agency of the World Trade Organization (WTO) and the United Nations (UN).
+The section promotes inclusivity and sustainability in value chains to aid the efforts in creating economic development that is sustainable.
+A major focus is driving ITC’s efforts on environmental sustainability and climate change.
+Erogbogbo founded #shetrades, an initiative promoting women's economic empowerment through trade, which was launched in 2015.